junho0901/gogossing/README.md

 Department of Aerospace and Software Engineering, Gyeongsang National University.

 If you have any question.
-Please contact (Email: dlwnsgh0901@gnu.ac.kr, 2017011842@gnu.ac.kr)
+Please contact below.
+- Junho Lee: dlwnsgh0901@gnu.ac.kr
+- Museong Seo: 2017011842@gnu.ac.kr